-Investment policy The fund mainly invests in equities of small- and mid-capitalisation companies in European
+Investment policy The fund mainly invests in equities of companies of any market capitalisation in European developed markets.

-Specifically, the fund invests at least 75% of net assets in equities and equity-linked securities of companies whose market capitalisation is typically less than EUR 10 billion.
-The fund limits its equity exposure to 125% of net assets.
+Specifically, the fund invests at least 75% of net assets in equities and equity-related securities of companies of any market capitalisation that are located, or do most of their business, in Western European, Central European, Southern European or Nordic countries.
+The fund limits its equity exposure to 100% of net assets.